WIS-MICC-CellObservatory/Methods/Special analysis with InsanSeg and Nimbus.md

 # Special analysis with InsanSeg and Nimbus
-Using, InstaSeg, QuPath latest segmentation tool, that can use large number of channels to segment cells and Nimbus, a tool that can use a large number of channels and cell segmentation to provide probability distribution for each cell and channel, we train a cell classifier in QuPath for special analysis
+Using, InstaSeg, QuPath latest segmentation tool, that can use large number of channels to segment cells and Nimbus, a tool that can use a large number of channels and cell segmentation to provide probability distribution for each cell and channel. we provide a pipeline that segmnet and classify cells in multi-channel images.
+The pipeline can be used both manualy using GUI or in Wexac for some of it steps.

-This document describes how to run the pipeline online or in Wexac.

 ## The pipeline
 The analysis includes the following steps: